Memphis Redbirds: Managers

-Over the course of 23 seasons, the Memphis Redbirds have employed 8 managers.
+Over the course of 28 seasons, the Memphis Redbirds have employed 8 managers.
 The duties of the team manager include team strategy and leadership on and off the field.
 Three managers have guided the team to win the Pacific Coast League championship: Gaylen Pitts (2000), Chris Maloney (2009), and Stubby Clapp (2017 and 2018).
 Clapp also led Memphis to the Triple-A championship in 2018.
-Maloney is the longest-tenured manager in team history, having managed the team for 717 games from 2007 to 2011.
+Ben Johnson, who has led the team since 2019, is the longest-tenured manager in team history, having managed them for 862 games from 2019 to 2025.